alexharri/website/posts/clipboard.md

 //=> "e.isTrusted is true"
 ```

 <SmallNote>Safari requires an active selection for `execCommand("copy")` to dispatch a copy event.
-That selection can be faked by adding an input to the DOM and selecting it prior to invoking `execCommand("copy")`, after which the input can be removed from the DOM.</SmallNote>
+That selection can be faked by adding a non-empty input element to the DOM and selecting it prior to invoking `execCommand("copy")`, after which the input can be removed from the DOM.</SmallNote>

 Okay, so using `execCommand` allows us to write arbitrary data types to the clipboard in response to click events.
 Cool!